MattiasDTU/Fagprojekt---Temperature-Regulating/README.md

 # **Project Description**: Temperature Regulator for School Project
 This project involves the design and implementation of a temperature regulator as part of a school assignment.
 The primary objective is to create a system that can accurately monitor and control the temperature within a specified environment.
+The project should be able to run on any computer that uses Arduino IDE.

 ## **Key Features**: